 This Method Statement for AHU defines the installation of Air Handling Units, documentation, and responsibilities for controlling the activity of the project as specified in specifications and health, safety & environment (HSE) requirements.

 This method covers the equipment setting procedures and installation technique utilizing the method statement of AHU installation as well as the sequence of operation as set out in the given specification and approved drawings for HVAC.
-Installation, testing & commissioning of AHU’s shall be in accordance with specifications, and shop drawings which shall be carried out by expert personnel.
+Installation, testing & commissioning of AHU’s shall be in accordance with specifications, and shop drawings shall be carried out by expert personnel.